top of page

 In case you wonder how I know by the way, I’ve done it.
 Or more accurately, had a go.

-Granted there may have been some minor changes since my time but, now many years ago, I called the Surrey Heath constituency, where the then-MP had been de-selected.
+Granted there may have been some minor changes since my time but, now many years ago, in 2004, I called the Surrey Heath constituency, where the then-MP had been de-selected.
 The first question asked was, “Are you on the official list?”

 I’d never heard of it…list?
 What list?